sparcityeu/SparseBase/docs/pages/getting_started/usage.md

  g.read_connectivity_to_coo(sparsebase::MTXReader<vertex_type, edge_type, value_type>(file_name));
 ```

-As of the current version of the library, graphs function as containers of sparse data.
+AsAbsolute of the current version of the library, graphs function as containers of sparse data.
 However, there are plans to expand this in future releases.

 ## Ordering